Careers in Psychology information and comparisons

 According to the U.S. Bureau of Labor Statistics (BLS), careers in traditional psychology tracks like clinical and school psychology are expected to grow at an about average rate of 12 percent through 2022.
 Even so, depending on interest and degree earned, career prospects could be far-reaching.
 Psychology, the study of human emotion, behavior, and thought processes, is applicable to so many different job positions, it's best to examine career prospects and earning potential by required degrees.

 To practice as an independent psychologist or counselor, a graduate degree (at least a master's) is necessary, but an associate degree or certificate can help you start out and can often be earned online.
 Positions can include case work, mentoring, crisis intervention and work as a counselor's aide or assistant, all under the supervision of a trained psychologist or social worker.

 While a bachelor’s degree is not enough to have you practicing solo as a psychologist, it does have some advantages.
 Certainly, it makes it far easier to secure a position as an entry-level case worker, counselor’s aide or mentor, but it also opens up a host of professions more loosely related to psychology.
 Many undergraduate psychology majors head into the professional world and start careers in advertising, marketing, public relations or human resources, among others.

 A master's degree in psychology increases your job prospects within the field exponentially.
 Positions in counseling - for example, school, marriage and substance abuse counseling - often require master's degrees.
 Licensure requirements and salaries for each vary by state.
 The median 50 percent of guidance or school counselors earn an annual salary of $53,600 on average according the BLS (2013).

-A master’s degree can also assure you a job in industrial psychology.
-This profession, focused on applying psychological theory and principle to the workplace, is a "hot" career in the field with an average salary of $87,960, according to the BLS (2013).
+A master's degree can also assure you a job in industrial psychology.
+This profession, focused on applying psychological theory and principle to the workplace, has an mean average salary of $87,960 according to the BLS (2013).